That’s what Secura Insurance Company said, Macomb County jury says $2.55 million instead

 I’m also happy to report that last week, after my law partner Kevin Seiferheld recovered a $1.485 million dollar verdict for his client in Macomb County — on a $0 offer from State Farm — that l heard through the rumor mill that a certain State Farm claims adjuster and defense lawyer were both driving to Bloomington, Illinois to meet with higher-ups at headquarters about how they handled the case.

 The irony is after Kevin’s verdict on State Farm’s $0 offer, we’ve now had seven separate trial verdicts of $1 million or more on cases where the offer was $0 to $30,000.
 But all of these cases were forced to trial, where the offer was so extreme that there was no downside to going to trial.
-As my partner David Christensen said after his Soto $2 million trial verdict (also on a State Farm $0 offer because of little vehicle damage – thank you State Farm), reasonable defense offers settle cases.
+As a Michigan Auto Law attorney said after his Soto $2 million trial verdict (also on a State Farm $0 offer because of little vehicle damage – thank you State Farm), reasonable defense offers settle cases.
 Unreasonable offers force cases to trial.

 I don’t take these cases to trial out of personal vanity.
 I take them to trial because sometimes my personal sense of right and wrong is so offended that I feel there is no more noble course than to let a jury, as protectors of our community, remind everyone that the morals and values of our world are sometimes very different from what certain insurance companies say they are.

 So it was with my recent trial in November of 2012, where I was actually told at one point that a dead 83 year old who gets run over by a truck is only worth $250,000.

 Fortunately, a jury thought otherwise, and Secura Insurance company is now having to re-evaluate how they value human life.
 Hopefully, after this they won’t think they “got lucky” because they run over and kill an “old guy” who has health problems instead of someone who is younger.